Manulla Junction railway station: Train Services

+Currently, there is no direct railway route with passenger services connecting the Ballina line to the Dublin line.
+All passengers travelling between Ballina and Dublin must transfer at Manulla Junction.

+Bus Services

+Buses do not serve the station because there is no passenger access to the platforms.

 Incidents

 On 5 September 1910, a train overran signals and 15 people were injured.
 The night mail had run into the engine of the branch line train and it was found shunting procedures at Manulla needed to be changed.